 What is mortgage stress?

-Mortgage stress is commonly defined as when a household is spending more than 30% of their gross (pre-tax) income on their mortgage repayments.
+The common definition of mortgage stress is a household spending more than 30% of their gross (pre-tax) income on mortgage repayments.

-However, this can be seen as an overly simplistic definition.
+This isn’t a blanket rule though.
 According to the Australian Bureau of Statistics (ABS), the 30% rule mostly applies to households whose equivalised disposable household income falls into the bottom 40% of Australia’s income distribution (referred to as the 30/40 rule of housing affordability).
-If a low-income household is spending more than 30% of their income on their mortgage repayments (or rent) it means they are in housing stress.
+If a low-income household is spending more than 30% of their income on their mortgage repayments (or rent), they are generally said to be in housing stress.
+Higher income households might be able to comfortably pay above 30% of their income into their mortgage without any issues.

 “By repaying their mortgages, households are both paying for housing and also actually saving their money in a tax-effective wealth asset that they may draw upon in the future,” AHURI says on its website.